apache/sedona/docs/tutorial/geospark-core-python.md

 ## Introduction
 <div style="text-align: justify">
-GeoSpark provides a Python wrapper on GeoSpark core Java/Scala library.
+Sedona provides a Python wrapper on Sedona core Java/Scala library.
-GeoSpark SpatialRDDs (and other classes when it was necessary) have implemented meta classes which allow to use overloaded functions, methods and constructors to be the most similar to Java/Scala API as possible.
+Sedona SpatialRDDs (and other classes when it was necessary) have implemented meta classes which allow to use overloaded functions, methods and constructors to be the most similar to Java/Scala API as possible.
 </div>

-GeoSpark-core provides five special SpatialRDDs:
+Apache Sedona core provides five special SpatialRDDs:

 <li> PointRDD </li>
 <li> PolygonRDD </li>